 - Visit Crossroads Chapel.
 Two words!
 Air Conditioning.

-- I believe the Ye Old Mill is air conditioned, so you might want to check that out.
+- Ye Old Mill is dark and cool, so you might want to check that out.